Easy Hot and sour shrimp soup with a lot of liveliness of flavor, crisp and refreshing to start a meal or as a side dish on its own.

 This shrimp soup recipe will be one of the easiest recipes you will ever have.

-Add the bok choy until it gets welted and then add the shrimp and continue cooking for a couple of minutes until the shrimp change its color to a beautiful light pink. once you add the shrimp, don't leave as they cook fast and get overcooked easily and you will end up with rubbery shrimp instead of tender and sweet shrimp.
+Add the bok choy until it gets welted and then add the shrimp and continue cooking for a couple of minutes until the shrimp change their color to a beautiful light pink. once you add the shrimp, don't leave as they cook fast and get overcooked easily and you will end up with rubbery shrimp instead of tender and sweet shrimp.

 Next, off the heat and add the beans sprout and a good splash of lime juice.
 Divide among the bowls and call your family!